Moai-/panabsorbium/Tutorial.md

 StoneVox is an open-source `.qb` editor, which we will use to modify in-game assets.
 You can, of course, also create new ones from scratch, but I have the artistic gift of a mindless null and the heart of a modder, so I let my Ctrl+C and Ctrl+V do the talking.

-LuaUnminifier is not essential for this mod, but I use it anyway for its capability to render minified Lua in a readable format, and for its convenient "search entire project" function.
-Although coding skills aren't essential for modding in general or this specific tutorial, the ability to debug an error will always come in handy when working with computers.
-Stonehearth is good about providing informative errors, so if you see that the game is complaining about not being able to find `some_item`, you do a search for `some_item` in the project, and realize you forgot to add `some_item.json` to the folder where it was supposed to be.
+LuaUnminifier is not essential for this mod, but I use it anyway for its capability to render minified Lua in a readable format, and for its well-designed "search entire project" function.
+If you know you aren't going to be touching major Lua files in Stonehearth (such as when you're making a mod as simple as adding craftable items), you can use your favourite editor to view the files instead.
+Just keep in mind that all screenshots from LuaUnminifier simply show the `mods/stonehearth` directory.

 Ok, got all the tools?
 Great. **If you skipped the previous part, begin again here.**